erjosito/azpolicy-tf/modules/dns-zone-group/README.md

 - Group the individual definitions in a single policy set (aka initiative)
 - Create the assignment for the policy set, and supply the DNS zone names as parameters.

+## Issues

+- Some private endpoints require connecting to multiple private zones, such as App services `sites`, who need to connect to `privatelink.azurewebsites.net` and `scm.privatelink.azurewebsites.net`.
+Fixing this would require changing the structure of the `zone-assignments` variable.
+- Some private endpoints require connecting to a private zone whose name is not predictable, either because is random or because it includes the region name.

 ## Sample usage

 ```terraform